 Aside from this, goats don’t need as much grass or pasture as cows.
 When the going gets tough, they can subsist on weeds and the like and still be fine.
 You can also use their manure as fertilizer.

-Pigs are unable to sweat, so they’ll need a place—preferably with lots of mud—to wallow and cool down.
+Pigs can’t sweat, so they’ll need a place—preferably with lots of mud—to wallow and cool down.
 They’ll also need water and some grass.

-What’s great about pigs is that they will basically eat anything you give them.
-You can feed them with leftovers, excess produce like bruised fruit, vegetable peels, and the like, and they’ll be a-okay.
+What’s great about pigs is that they basically eat anything you give them.
+You can feed them leftovers, excess produce like bruised fruit, vegetable peels, and the like, and they’ll be a-okay.

-There are two things that you need to do though if you’re raising pigs.
-Since they spend a lot of time burrowing about, pigs need to be dewormed and vaccinated to protect them against diseases like Foot-And-Mouth disease, swine fever, and E. Coli diarrhea.
+You need to do two things, though, if you’re raising pigs.
+Since they spend a lot of time burrowing about, they have to be dewormed and vaccinated to be safe against diseases like Foot-and-Mouth disease, swine fever, and E. coli diarrhea.